TechEmpower/FrameworkBenchmarks/frameworks/Rust/hyperlane/README.md

 ## Description

 Hyperlane is a lightweight and high-performance Rust HTTP server library designed to simplify network service development.
-It supports HTTP request parsing, response building, TCP communication, and redirection features, making it ideal for building modern web services.
+It supports HTTP request parsing, response building, and TCP communication, making it ideal for building modern web services.
+Additionally, it provides support for request and response middleware, WebSocket, and Server-Sent Events (SSE), enabling flexible and efficient real-time communication.

 ## Database